dinodsaurus/generator-cobe-angular/README.md

 Please see [gulpfile.js](app/templates/gulpfile.js) for up to date information on what we support.

 * CSS Autoprefixing
+* Pre commit hook that runs jshint and tests
 * Built-in preview server with BrowserSync
 * Automagically compile Sass with [libsass](http://libsass.org)
 * Automagically lint your scripts